Broadway Theatre (Prague)

-Broadway Theatre (in Czech: Divadlo Broadway) is a theatre situated in Celetná street and Na Příkopě, Old Town, Prague, Czech Republic.
+Broadway Theatre (Divadlo Broadway) is a theatre in Prague, Czech Republic.
+It is situated in the Celetná and Na příkopě streets of the Old Town district of Prague.
 It opened in 2002.
 It focuses on production of musicals.

 Broadway Theatre is a part of the Palace Sevastopol, which was originally built in functionalist style in 1938.
 The Celetná and Na Příkopě streets are connected by Broadway Passage.
 The palace is listed in the register of protected buildings.

 The theatre's first production was the musical Cleopatra, which made its début on 22 February 2002 and featured Bára Basiková, Ilona Csáková, Monika Absolonová and Radka Fišarová alternating in the title role.